-Opinion on Financial Statements
+Opinion on the Financial Statements

-We have audited the accompanying statements of net assets available for benefits of the Fidelity National Financial Group 401(k) Profit Sharing Plan (the "Plan") as of December 31, 2018 and 2017, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes and schedules (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2018 and 2017, and the changes in net assets available for benefits for the years then ended in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying statements of net assets available for benefits of the Fidelity National Financial Group 401(k) Profit Sharing Plan (the "Plan") as of December 31, 2019 and 2018, and the related statements of changes in net assets available for benefits for the years then ended, and the related notes and schedules (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2019 and 2018, and the changes in net assets available for benefits for the years then ended in conformity with U.S. generally accepted accounting principles.